mgooisu/StrataCheck/README.md

 2. is it a high-risk contract?
 3. are there multiple things they should be checking out with regards to their contract?

 Over the lifetime of this project (with successive teams) our aspirational goals are to develop:
-1.Cloud Infrastructure that handles data input/output, software developments, deployments, system maintenance, security, and scalability, related to the entire development cycle for coding, modeling, UI, and middle-tier business logic.
+1. Cloud Infrastructure that handles data input/output, software developments, deployments, system maintenance, security, and scalability, related to the entire development cycle for coding, modeling, UI, and middle-tier business logic.

-2.A library of open-source packages (such as scikit-learn and PyTorch) and later a custom/open-source developed ML technology for model development.
+2. A library of open-source packages (such as scikit-learn and PyTorch) and later a custom/open-source developed ML technology for model development.

-3.An auditor with user-friendly UI to monitor model performance and audit machine learning pipeline
+3. An auditor with user-friendly UI to monitor model performance and audit machine learning pipeline
-4.Document Analysis through ML application with a UI, designed to analyse documents, extract data, and display and review document information.
+4. Document Analysis through ML application with a UI, designed to analyse documents, extract data, and display and review document information.

 This is clearly aspirational, and we would just be thankful for a motivated team to get us started and under way for what is ultimately a large-scale project.